IBM-Cloud/DevOps-Services-Docs/docs/sourcecontrol/index.md

 # Source control in Bluemix DevOps Services

-###### Last updated: 30 July 2015
+###### Last updated: 4 August 2015

-In your IBM&reg; Bluemix&trade; DevOps Services project, you can use one of three source control systems: a Git repository that is hosted on IBM&reg; Bluemix&trade;, a GitHub repository, or a Jazz source control management (SCM) repository that is hosted on Bluemix.
+In your IBM&reg; Bluemix&trade; DevOps Services project, you can use one of three source control systems: a GitHub repository, a Git repository that is hosted on IBM&reg; Bluemix&trade;, or a Jazz source control management (SCM) repository that is hosted on Bluemix.
 You select a source control system when you create your project.

 ## GitHub
 You can either create a GitHub repo or link to a repo.
 For more details,